luamz/streaming-service/README.md

     </tr>
 </table>

-Most libraries can be downloaded via Pip3 and OpenCV can be installed by running ```sudo apt-get install python3.6-tk```
+Most libraries can be downloaded via Pip3 and Tkinter can be installed by running ```sudo apt-get install python3.6-tk```

 ## Running
 ### As User